-As of March 31, 2024, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is a revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
+As of June 30, 2024, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is a revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
 Both financing facilities are available for MSRs as well as certain servicing related advances associated with MSRs.

 Freddie Mac MSR Revolver.
 In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "Freddie Mac MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
 The term of the Freddie Mac MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
 The Freddie Mac MSR Revolver was upsized to \$45.0 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
 On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the Freddie Mac MSR Revolver to \$100.0 million.
-In July 2023, the Borrowers entered into an agreement that extended the revolving period for an additional 364 days.
-At the end of the revolving period, the outstanding amount will be converted to a one-year term loan.
+In July 2024, the Borrowers entered into an amendment that extended the revolving period for an additional 364 days subject to renewal of the acknowledgment agreement with Freddie Mac on or before October 25, 2024.
+If such renewal does not occur, absent some other agreement between the parties, the Borrowers would need to pay down the outstanding amount under the Freddie Mac MSR Revolver by February 28, 2025.
 Amounts borrowed bear interest at a weighted average borrowing rate of 8.2%.
-At March 31, 2024 and December 31, 2023, approximately \$62.5 million and \$64.5 million, respectively, was outstanding under the Freddie Mac MSR Revolver.
+At June 30, 2024 and December 31, 2023, approximately \$62.5 million and \$64.5 million, respectively, was outstanding under the Freddie Mac MSR Revolver.

 Fannie Mae MSR Revolving Facility.
 In October 2021, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Revolving Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
 The maximum credit amount outstanding at any one time under the Fannie Mae MSR Revolving Facility is \$150.0 million.
 The revolving period is 24 months which may be extended by agreement with the lender.
 In October 2023, Aurora and QRS III entered into an amendment to the Fannie Mae MSR Revolving Facility that extended the revolving period for an additional 24 months.
 Amounts borrowed bear interest at a weighted average borrowing rate of 8.1%.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan that will bear interest at a rate calculated at a spread over the rate for one-year interest rate swaps.
 The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Revolving Facility.
-At March 31, 2024 and December 31, 2023, approximately \$105.0 million and \$106.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.
+At June 30, 2024 and December 31, 2023, approximately \$98.0 million and \$106.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.